How long will your Mac last for?

 Encouraged by the response from my post on whether a MacBook Pro is more future-pro than other Apple laptops I set about analyzing what lifespan Apple laptops have had in the past.
-By lifespan I define the supportability of a certain hardware configuration with a specific OS X version.

 The purpose is to draw some general conclusions on how many - on average - versions of OS X you can expect to run on your Mac.